totop716/nft/README.md

-# Maki Frontend
+# Maki NFT Marketplace

-This project contains the main features of the Maki application.
+This project contains NFT marketplace of the Maki application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.